vice222/digm5010/README.md

 Wolitzky, K., Fivush, R., Zimand, E., Hodges, L., & Rothbaum, B. O. (2005).
 Effectiveness of virtual reality distraction during a painful medical procedure in pediatric oncology patients.
 Psychology & Health, 20(6), 817–824. https://doi.org/10.1080/14768320500143339

 Zengin, S., Kabul, S., Al, B., Sarcan, E., Doğan, M., & Yildirim, C. (2013).
 Effects of music therapy on pain and anxiety in patients undergoing port catheter placement procedure.
 Complementary Therapies in Medicine, 21(6), 689–696. https://doi.org/10.1016/j.ctim.2013.08.017

+##### Suggested Readings
+###### Perception of the future and the future of perception

+Let there be vision and there was light.

+Our rules and principles are based on past knowledge.
+If the future always depends on the past, then the world and society will be hard to change.
+The modern world teaches people to follow those rules, and most of us become obedient as we grew up.
+Crow enjoys being ruled by the dominator (what we called elite class), so people won't decide or think about the future.

+In the article, Heinz mentions the insignificance of former information and relevance for a new future.
+We need to perceive it first so we can achieve it later.
+This made me think the language we are using could also be the stumbling block that prevents us from perceiving the future or reaching a higher dimension.
+After that, what will our perception eventually be like at that moment?

+###### Vehicles: Experiments in synthetic psychology

+This article starts by building a simple vehicle.
+By adding more sonsers and more motors to the vehicle, it become alive from interacting with the stimulus.
+Although the vehicle is all based on the program, it can be more like an life entity after introducing the thresheld.
+Actions controled by the thresheld can simulate the delay or preparation of animal.
+Mutiple thresheld with one activation element can also generate a more complicated life and hard to analyze from the outside.
+There are also tricks adding memory system to the artificial lifelike vehicle and even reproduce new generation.

+In the past I only created game's AI with random animations and directions to simulate the dynamic patrolling.
+It is interesting to discover the AI algorithm  by adding more relative sonsors and motors together ---- to make the NPC more like real players.